GabrielaRBLemos/Top_Tracks_Analysis/README.md

 #### Music Identity

 - **Dominant Genres**: Analyzing which genres are most prevalent and how their dominance has shifted over the years.
-- **Key Tracking**: Identifying the most commonly used musical keys.
 - **BPM Trends**: Investigating the tempo trends (e.g., fast vs. slow songs) change year over year.
 - **Happiness Trends**: Tracking how the overall "happiness" of songs has evolved over time.
 - **Temporal Trends**: Are older songs making a comeback, or is the list dominated by new hits?